Tres Piedras Orthogneiss: Description

 Though described as the Tres Piedras Granite in the earlier studies, the unit is more properly described as an orthogneiss.
 The orthogneiss is pink to reddish-orange and shows faint to obvious foliation.
 Grain sizes are from 0.5 to 5 mm.
 Many of the quartz grains are fractured.
-With a modal composion of 42% quartz, 40% microcline, and 12% albite, it has the composition of an alkali feldspar granite.
+With a modal composition of 42% quartz, 40% microcline, and 12% albite, it has the composition of an alkali feldspar granite.
 It has no contact metamorphism with the Moppin Complex, suggesting the country rock was only slightly cooler when the granite was injected.

 The orthogneiss crops out around the town of Tres Piedras, New Mexico and intrudes the Moppin Complex to the west in the Tusas Mountains.
 It may correlate with the San Miguel gneiss in the Nacimiento Mountains.

 The pluton is interpreted as possibly a magma chamber associated with Vadito Group volcanism or a stitching pluton associated with the Yavapai-Mazatzal orogenies.